leiyangleon/FSH/how_to_run.md

 Run the following command to create the final mosaic map of FSH as a single GeoTiff file

-	python directory_of_scripts/create_mosaic.py directory mosaicfile listoffiles
+	python directory_of_scripts/create_mosaic.py directory mosaicfile

-	directory	-	the same root directory as forest_stand_height.py executes mosaicfile	-	file name of the final mosaic file listoffiles	-	paths to all the forest height maps that are to be combined, e.g. in the format of “file1 file2 file3 …”
+	directory	-	the same root directory as forest_stand_height.py executes mosaicfile	-	file name of the final mosaic file
+***please note that create_mosaic.py was edited to make data processing more convenient using the example data.
+It will (1) search the working directory for folders starting with 'f' (i.e. as thosed used in the example).
+It will then iterate through those folders and pick out any files ending in 'fsh.tif' and mosaick them together.
+Adjust as needed.***